-This is based on a Xinhua Daily Telegraph and first published in issued in “Xinhua Daily Telegraph” Grass Weekly on August 7th, 2020.
+This is based on a Xinhua Daily Telegraph and was first published in “Xinhua Daily Telegraph” Grass Weekly on August 7th, 2020.
 A report highlighting the experience of the first offshore cetacean survey in the South China Sea that led them to have this survey so remarkable.

 How do scientists search for “whales and dolphins”?

 At 6:30 a.m., two sharp alarms woke the participants of the cetacean survey team from their sleep.

 An exclamation came from the bridge: “A large group of tropical spotted dolphins!
 Estimated at over 100!”

 They saw groups of dolphins surrounded by three or four meters on either side of the bow side of the science research vessel “Tianlong”, swinging their caudal fins up and down to move forward across the sea.